-The regional leadership team is in the process of outlining the two year plan strategies and direction at their April 13, 2016 meeting.
-At that time they will prioritize and attach timelines to the identified goals and strategies that resulted from the Fall 2015 regional planning sessions.
+The regional leadership team outlined the two year plan strategies and direction at their April 13, 2016 meeting.
+At that time they prioritized and attached timelines to the identified goals and strategies that resulted from the Fall 2015 regional planning sessions.